 General Surgery, Medical Secretary, Band 4, 29.5 Hours, Permanent

 The Medical Secretarial Service have two vacancies for a Medical Secretary to join the General Surgery Medical Secretarial Team at Aberdeen Royal Infirmary.
-This exciting opportunity would be ideal for an experienced secretary or administrator looking to expand on their existing knowledge or move into the medical secretarial team.
+This exciting opportunity would be ideal for an experienced secretary or administrator looking to expand on their existing knowledge or move in to the medical secretarial team.

 The post

-This is a very busy but rewarding post in a fast‑paced specialty with a high volume of patients.
-The post holder will be responsible for booking theatre lists, outpatient local anaesthetic lists, diary management, answering patient queries, and managing the awaiting results system alongside other administrative and PA tasks.
+The post holder will work as part of the Medical Secretary Team in the General Surgery Department at ARI to provide secretarial and administrative support to a large team of consultant surgeons and their medical and nursing staff.
+This is a very busy but rewarding post in a fast-based specialty with a high volume of patients.
+The post holder will be responsible for booking theatre lists, outpatient local anaesthetic lists, diary management, answering patient queries, and management of the awaiting results system alongside other administrative and PA tasks.
+Hours of work are negotiable with the successful candidate between the hours of 8am and 5pm Monday to Friday.
+Both posts are at 29.5 hours per week, reducing to 36 hours per week in April 2026 (with no loss of pay) in line with the NHS Scotland reduced working week.

 What We Love To See